stevedonovan/cargo-docgen/readme.md

 Every item (module, function, method, etc) should have an example which both _compiles_ and _runs as a test_.

-However, if you mosey to that most excellent site [docs.rs](https://docs.rs) and browse the 11,000-odd crates, you will see that many don't even try to provide any documentation, which is disappointimg and leaves you with the irritating necessity of _actually reading the source_.
+However, if you mosey to that most excellent site [docs.rs](https://docs.rs) and browse some of the 11,000-odd crates, you will see that many don't even try to provide any documentation, which is disappointimg and leaves you with the irritating necessity of _actually reading the source_.
-Part of this is just human nature, or at least the nature of programmers who find it difficult to switch from code to English, but part of it is that good documentation is _hard work_.
+Part of this is just human nature, or at least the nature of programmers who find it difficult to switch from code to English, but much of it is that good documentation is _hard work_.
 Not only is formatting doc tests tiresome, but running `cargo test` to run all the tests can take a fair amount of time even for small projects.